dkatz23238/dabitup/README.md

 # dabitup 🛠
 Quickly deploy dockerized databases and insert tables stored in text files.
-Great for developing data science pipelines.
+Great for developing data science pipelines and mocking databases for testing purposes.

 # Quickstart